crarlus/paprbag/README.md

 ___
 ### Training

-Train a pathogenocity classifier from a set of feature data together with read label information
+Train a pathogenicity classifier from a set of feature data together with read label information

 ```R